Don’t Rely on the Buddy System to Keep Your Lone Workers Safe

 When unconscious, a lone worker can’t tell their buddy that an incident has happened.
 The assigned buddy will only know something is amiss when the lone worker misses their next check-in.

 This puts the lone worker in more danger because it results in a loss of time for first responders to come to the lone worker’s aid.
-A study has shown that slower response times are related to higher mortality rates in rural and urban areas alike.
+Slower response times have been shown to be related to higher mortality rates in rural and urban areas alike.

 1. Accidents or natural disasters that leave lone workers immobile.